This (left) is NOT the reaction you want from the employer at the end of your telephone interview.

 If an in-person interview is not scheduled at the end of the call, find out when you can follow up with the employer.
 Be sure to ask for contact information (name, phone number, job title, and email address) of the person who will be your contact.

 Sure, it was a telephone interview, but that is no reason for not taking the time to exercise simple but powerful courtesies.
 Write a thank you letter, and email it as soon as you can after the interview.
 Don’t just say thank you!
 Make a point of reiterating your strengths and value for the position.

+Phone screen interviews are typically the first hurdle in the interview process used by employers to quickly separate the qualified from the unqualified job candidates.
+Follow these 12 steps to succeed in your next phone screen interview, and you'll be invited to continue the interviewing process.
 These steps will guide you successfully through the telephone interview.
 Remember, do not leave this interview to chance – prepare now for success!

 Laura DeCarlo is recognized as the career industry’s ‘career hero’ making a difference to both job seekers and career professionals as the founder of Career Directors International.
 She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, Resumes for Dummies,and Job Search Bloopers.
 Follow Laura on Google+ and Twitter at @careerhero.